 Gather your materials.
 You will need the free printable fall measurement cards ( <–click to download), scissors, and some unifix cubes.
 I would also highly suggest a laminator and a tray to present the invitation to measure on.

-Print out the measurement cards.
-Print using your PDF Preview making sure that “Scale to Fit” and “Print Entire Image” are selected.
+Print out the measurement cards for the fall math activity.
+Print using your PDF Preview make sure to select “Scale to Fit” and “Print Entire Image”.
 You should see 92% scale.

-Laminate, I laminate almost anything that is made of paper that I want to use with children more than once.
+Laminate.
+I laminate almost anything made of paper that I want to use with children more than once.
 I love my laminator!

 Cut out again.

-I like to make sure the unifix cubes are not connected when I offer the activity to students, this naturally encourages them to count, and it works on those fine motor skills too.
+I like making sure to separate the Unifix cubes when I offer the activity to students.
+This naturally encourages them to count, and it works on those fine motor skills too.
 I got these unifix cubes on Amazon here.

-My 7-year-old was curious about what I was making and asked to play.
+My 7-year-old was curious about what I was making and then asked to play.